nystudio107/craft-transcoder/docs/docs/using.md

 ![Screenshot](./resources/screenshots/admin-cp-video-thumbnails.png)

 Transcoder will also automatically add video thumbnails in the Control Panel Asset index.
+During an upload, thumbnail generation waits until Craft has moved the Asset into its final folder so `createSubfolders` remains consistent.

 ## Reading Generated Video Posters